Mobile Push Troubleshooting

 ["channel1","channel2","channel3"]

-Check FCM Payload
+Check FCM payload

 "With FCM, you can send two types of messages to clients: Data or Notification.
 Notification messages are sometimes thought of as display messages.
 These are handled by the FCM SDK and displayed automatically.
 Data messages, which are handled by the client app.
 Notification messages contain a predefined set of user-visible keys.
 Data messages, by contrast, contain only your user-defined custom key-value pairs.
 Notification messages can contain an optional data payload.
 Maximum payload for both message types is 4KB, except when sending messages from the Firebase console, which enforces a 1024 character limit."